Skip to content

 0.2.1 Writing Style Conventions

-• Technical terms will be in bold (in paper and PDF versions) or underlined (in web versions), such as array.
-It is recommended to memorize them for reading literature.
+• Technical terms are shown in bold (in the print and PDF editions) or underlined (in the web edition), such as array.
+They are worth remembering, as they will help when reading technical literature.

 • Key content and summary statements will be bolded, and such text deserves special attention.